Sniffleupagus/RPi.GPIO/README.md

 ## Notes
 Apps require root (eg 'sudo python testapp.py')
 When using BCM mode, RPi BCM numbers are passed to GPIO.xxx and translated internally to Bananapi GPIO numbers
-Compare RPi connector pinout / BCM chart and Amlogic pinout to match RPi BCM with Bananapi pins
+Compare RPi connector pinout / BCM chart and Bananapi pinout to match RPi BCM with Bananapi pins